 [Governance] - Scientific Technical Committee

-The Scientific Technical Committee plays a general advisory role with regard to the technical and scientific evaluation of research activities carried out by the Foundation; it expresses opinions and assessments to the President and the Executive Committee in relation to: (i) the quality and scientific relevance, and possibly technological and industrial relevance of research programmes and additional scientific and technological initiatives; (ii) the strategic plan: (iii) the allocation of funds, verifying the adequacy of funding requests and analysing the coherence of proposals with the overall strategy of the Foundation; (iv) the progress of research projects.
-The STC reports to the President of the Foundation and, functionally through the President, to the Executive Committee.
-STC members are appointed by the President of the IIT Foundation, following consultation with the Executive Board, for periods up to 5 years and may be reappointed.
-The STC is composed of a maximum of 20 members external to the Foundation, selected from among members of the scientific and technological community and from the industrial and professional world, highly qualified and experienced in fields relevant to the Foundation, and acknowledged as authorities in these fields.
+The Scientific Technical Committee (STC) performs a general advisory and technical-scientific evaluation function for the research activities carried out by the Foundation.
+It provides opinions and evaluations to the President and the Executive Committee on the following matters: (i) the scientific quality and relevance, and potentially the technological and industrial aspects, of research programs and other scientific and technological initiatives; (ii) the strategic plan; (iii) the allocation of funds, verifying the appropriateness of funding requests and analyzing the consistency of proposals with the overall strategy of the Foundation; (iv) the progress of research projects; (v) it may also report to the Board, if specifically requested by the Board, through the Chairman, on topics within its competence.
+The STC reports to the President of the Foundation and, functionally, through the President, to the Executive Committee.
+The members of the STC are appointed by the President of the IIT Foundation, in consultation with the Executive Committee, for terms of up to five years and may be reappointed.
+The STC is composed of a maximum of twenty external members, chosen from representatives of the scientific, technological, industrial, and professional communities, with high qualifications in the relevant fields of the Foundation, significant experience, and recognized authority.